 Jovial Aisleriot - A Port of GNOME Solitaire Games to Flutter

-Jovial Aisleriot will be a port of some of the GNOME Solitaire games
+Jovial Aisleriot is the beginning of a port of some of the

 The source is on Github,

 and it's easy enough to build on the popular platforms.